-We estimate that the total expenses of this offering payable by us will be \$ , excluding underwriting discounts and commissions.
+We estimate that the total expenses of this offering payable by us will be \$0.5 million, excluding underwriting discounts and commissions.
 We have agreed to pay the underwriters a non-accountable expense allowance equal to 1.0% of the total gross proceeds of the offering.
-We have also agreed to pay all expenses relating to the offering, including: (a) all filing fees and expenses relating to the registration of the securities with the Commission; (b) all fees and expenses relating to the listing of the ADSs on Nasdaq; (c) all fees associated with the review of the offering by FINRA; (d) all fees, expenses and disbursements relating to the registration, qualification or exemption of ADSs offered under "blue sky" securities laws or the securities laws of foreign jurisdictions designated by the underwriters, including the reasonable fees and expenses of the underwriter's blue sky counsel; (e) all fees, expenses and disbursements relating to the registration, qualification or exemption of the ADSs under the securities laws of such foreign jurisdictions; (f) the costs of mailing and printing the offering materials; (g) transfer and/or stamp taxes, if any, payable upon our transfer of the ADSs to the underwriters; and (h) the fees and expenses of our accountants; and (i) \$100,000 for reasonable legal fees and disbursements for the representative's legal counsel.
+We have also agreed to pay all expenses relating to the offering, including, but not limited to: (a) all filing fees and expenses relating to the registration of the ADSs to be issued and sold in the offering with the SEC; (b) all FINRA Public Offering filing fees; (c) all fees, expenses and disbursements relating to the registration, qualification or exemption of the securities under the securities laws of such foreign jurisdictions as the Representatives may reasonably designate; (d) the costs of all mailing and printing of the underwriting documents, registration statements, preliminary prospectuses, disclosure packages and prospectuses and all amendments, supplements and exhibits thereto and as many preliminary and final prospectuses as the Representatives may reasonably deem necessary; (e) the costs of preparing, printing and delivering certificates representing the securities; (f) fees and expenses of the Company's transfer agent; (g) stock transfer and/or stamp taxes, if any, payable upon the transfer of securities from the Company to the Underwriters; (h) the fees and expenses of the Company's accountants; and (i) \$100,000 for fees and expenses including "road show," diligence and reasonable legal fees and disbursements for Representatives counsel.